aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/new-years-day/for-fruit-trees/a-prayer-for-the-tu-bishvat-seder-by-r-david-seidenberg.html.md

 <body>
 Title: תְּפִילַּת ט״וּ בִּשְׁבָט | The Prayer for Tu BiShvat from the Seder Pri Ets Hadar, adapted by Rabbi David Seidenberg (neohasid.org)<br />
 Primary contributor: david.seidenberg<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=2145">http://opensiddur.org/?p=2145</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=2145">http://opensiddur.org/?p=2145</a>
 <p />
 <hr />